Win and you’re in: Plainview, Sulphur, Marietta, Kingston.

 Sulphur coach Chase Todd said it’s important for his team to take care of business on Thursday.
 While a loss would hurt, it wouldn’t completely kill the Bulldogs’ chances to advance to areas.
 A loss to Lexington would drop the Bulldogs into the losers’ bracket against either Holdenville or Valliant — each of whom has struggled this season.

-A win, however, sets up a possible matchup with No. 2 Okemah in the regional final.
+Page 2 of 3 - A win, however, sets up a possible matchup with No. 2 Okemah in the regional final.
 Todd isn’t looking ahead, however, with Lexington holding the homecourt advantage.

 Sulphur will play Lexington at full strength after Jordan Barefoot (concussion) and Haydn Rogers (nose) each picked up injuries against Kingston to close the regular season.